Key takeaways on extended planning and analysis

 Why should business leaders choose extended enterprise planning?

-Extended planning is a natural choice for founders and CEOs that want to know everything going on in their company where financials could be involved.
+Extended planning is a natural choice for founders and CEOs who want to know everything going on in their company where financials could be involved.
+It pulls information from various departments—like finance, operations, and strategy—to provide a unified perspective for improved decision-making.
+It can increase collaboration between teams, create an agile business, and foster a culture of transparency.

 Each company has a product or service to provide.
 Extended planning pulls in previously untouched data sources that can give a far more comprehensive view of what customers are looking for, enjoying, and giving feedback on.
+This gives business leaders a better idea of their customers' needs and wants.
+Not to mention that it can inform operational areas of their own risks and inefficiencies.
+These could include workforce planning models, scenario planning, or sales planning.

 Essentially, it’s the new financial planning kid on the block.